AdamTomaja/at-backup/README.md

 * ```-l``` - infinity task executing interval in miliseconds [ optional ]
 * ```-log``` - log level, possible options: DEBUG, INFO ...
 * ```-mode``` - synchronization mode, at the moment only one option is available: RemoveOrphans
+* ```-io``` - IO mode.
+Real or ReadOnly

 ## Modes
 * RemoveOrphans - Removes files in target no longer existing in source

+## IO Modes
+* Real - All operations are executed physically on hard disk
+* ReadOnly - Only read operations are executed.
+Application will not modify the file system.

 ## XML Config file
 * ```<beforeCommand>``` - this command will be executed before main task